 “But I couldn’t be happier with my fitness – I’m in the best shape of my life and really looking forward to the Games in April.”

-“It hasn’t been the best of week’s health-wise but it doesn’t matter come race day, it’s race day,” said Tapp, who qualified for the 2016 Paralympic athletics team but was forced to withdraw when she accidentally burnt herself.
+“It hasn’t been the best of weeks health-wise, but it doesn’t matter come race day,” said Tapp, who qualified for the 2016 Paralympic athletics team but was forced to withdraw when she accidentally burnt herself.

-Parker, who was an outstanding open water swimmer and Ironman triathlete before a horrific training accident last April in Newcastle left her a paraplegic, and today was another major step in a road she never thought she would have to tread.
+Parker, who was an outstanding open water swimmer and Ironman triathlete before a horrific training accident last April in Newcastle, NSW, left her a paraplegic, said today was another major step in a road she never thought she would tread.

-“Today didn’t go according to plan when I lost the band I put around my legs in the swim so it felt like I was swimming with a 10km weight on the end of my legs but we got through it and I know I have to work on my transitions but that will come,” said Parker, who will join the Para-triathlete group on the Gold Coast next weekend for the Luke Harrop Memorial Race.
+“Today didn’t go according to plan when I lost the band I put around my legs in the swim, so it felt like I was swimming with a 10km weight on the end of my legs,” said Parker, who will join the Para-triathlete group on the Gold Coast, QLD, next weekend for the Luke Harrop Memorial Race.
+“But we got through it, and I know I have to work on my transitions, but that will come.”

-It was a successful return to top class racing for Paralympic gold medallist from Rio, Katie Kelly and new domestic guide Briarna Silk, with Kelly admitting the race was “a real grind” given the windy conditions.
+It was a successful return to top-class racing for Paralympic gold medallist Katie Kelly (PTVI) and new domestic guide Briarna Silk, with Kelly admitting the race was “a real grind” given the windy conditions.

-“But it was a great way to kick-start the season that will hopefully culminate in the ITU World Championships on the Gold Coast in September and continues in Yokohama in a couple of weeks.”
+“But it was a great way to kick-start the season that will hopefully culminate in the ITU World Championships on the Gold Coast in September and continue in Yokohama [Japan for the ITU World Para-triathlon Series] in a couple of weeks.”

-Fellow two-time world champion Sally Pilbeam (WA) kept her impressive record in tact against fellow Australian world championship medallist Kerryn Harvey while Jonathan Goerlach won the Vision Impaired men’s event from fellow Australian Gerrard Gosens and Italy’s Maurizio Romeo.
+Fellow two-time world champion Sally Pilbeam kept her impressive record in tact against fellow Australian World Championships medallist Kerryn Harvey, while Jonathan Goerlach won the men’s PTVI from fellow Australian Gerrard Gosens and Italy’s Maurizio Romeo.

-Another standout performance came from Queensland’s PTS5 athlete Josh Kassulke who was the first competitor across the line in another impressive performance he hopes will take him to the Paralympics in Tokyo in 2020 in an all-Aussie podium with Dale Grant second and Tony Scoleri third.
+Another standout performance came from Queensland’s PTS5 athlete Josh Kassulke, who was the first competitor across the line in another impressive performance he hopes will take him to the Tokyo 2020 Paralympic Games, with Aussies Dale Grant and Tony Scoleri taking second and third.

-WA’s Rio Paralympian Brant Garvey (PTS2) also turned in a brilliant showing as did Albury Wodonga’s “Mr Fearless” Justin Godfrey in the PTS3.
+Paralympian Brant Garvey (PTS2) also turned in a brilliant showing, as did Justin Godfrey in the men’s PTS3.

-Godfrey is the reigning World Cross Tri champion for his category and is a classic example of the kind of grit and determination that spurs on Australia’s band of Para-triathletes.
+Godfrey is the reigning cross triathlon world champion for his category, and a classic example of the kind of grit and determination that spurs on Australia’s band of Para-triathletes.

 By Triathlon Australia